 Law Review Article

-personal well-being, humanizing legal education, formative assessment, spaced repetition, interleaved practice, testing effect, growth mindset
+bar passage barriers, health and wellness, educational psychology and metacognition, humanizing legal education, formative assessment, spaced repetition, interleaved practice, testing effect, growth mindset

 Learning lawyering skills, and becoming competent or proficient in them, is a struggle.
 This article is a call to action for all legal educators: We need to acknowledge that students struggle, to expect it, and to convey to students that their struggle is normal.
 In fact, struggle is productive — learning is hard, and lawyers learn and struggle throughout their careers.